tencentyun/intlcloud-documents/yehe_doc/安全/密钥管理系统/最佳实践/非对称加解密/概述_intl_en.md

 1. The information sender creates a public key-private key pair and sends the public key to one or multiple information recipients.
 2. The information sender uses the Hash function to generate a message abstract from the original message, and then uses its private key to encrypt the abstract to get the digital signature of the original message.
 3. The information sender transmits the original message and digital signature to the information recipient.
-4. After receiving the original message and digital signature, the information recipient uses the same Hash function to generate the abstract A from the original message and uses the public key given by the information sender to decrypt the digital signature to get the abstract B, and then compares the two abstracts to check whether they are identical and the original data is tampered.
+4. After receiving the original message and digital signature, the information recipient uses the same Hash function to generate the abstract A from the original message and uses the public key given by the information sender to decrypt the digital signature to get the abstract B, and then compares the two abstracts to check whether they are identical and the original data is tampered with.

 The signature is unique as it is generated and encrypted with a confidential private key.
 Digital signatures can guarantee confidential data transmission, the correctness of information senders, and the non-repudiation of transactions.

 Tencent Cloud KMS offers solutions for digital signatures.
-For more information, please see Asymmetric Signature Verification.
+For more information, please see [Asymmetric Signature Verification](https://intl.cloud.tencent.com/document/product/1030/39479).

 >!
 Because of the characteristics of use cases of the public key-private key pair, KMS does not support the automatic rotation of asymmetric CMKs.
 If you need to update the used keys regularly or from time to time, you can create new asymmetric keys.